 Officers support the Comms news article, and then updated message.
 Needed to go out soon, and although first version was not clear and had dead links, the second was better.
 Clear communication of the no detriment policy to students.

 To benefit as many students as possible and then we need to work with the fall out of derogations.
 Clear communication of the no detriment policy to students.

 Officers ask for a shift to allow all 1st years to progress but should still offer them a chance to be assessed.
 1st years may want to practice exams and assessments but should really be auto passed.
 All exams should be formative except for health courses.
 (Subject to PSRBs) Gives 1st years the opportunity to develop examination skills before progressing.

-Officers ask for 3 week push back of dissertaion deadlines.
+Officers ask for three-week push back of dissertation deadlines.
 This is to equate for the disruption of strikes and covid-19.

 The officers support the safety net policy being introduced for all students.
 Reassures and offers students the ability to gain their grade and put in the hard work to improve it.
 Ensures students' grades do not fall in light of circumstances.